Last updated: June 2026. We regularly update this based on the flights we take, and feed in the latest expert advice.

 2. Shift the schedule gradually (ahead of your flight) – this one was a GAMECHANGER for us!

+The schedule we followed in the week leading up to our holiday seemed to make a huge difference across both US trips, and I’d say we got away relatively unscathed by jet lag each time.
 The trick was allowing a couple of slightly longer naps to push bedtime back at the start of the adjustment week.
 It felt odd when he was still in bed at 9:30am by Thursday and tough to lose the evening with a 9:30pm bedtime, but it was totally worth it!

 On the way back to the UK, R slept most the night flight like a true champ.
-We landed early in the morning and we gave him a few extra hours sleep once hour until about midday (given his overnight sleep was cut considerably short by landing), but then tried to follow a shorter 2 nap day, putting him to bed at 10pm.
+We landed early in the morning and we gave him a few extra hours sleep until about midday (given his overnight sleep was cut considerably short by landing), but then tried to follow a shorter 2 nap day, putting him to bed at 10pm.
 The night wasn’t too bad to be honest, and pivotal was getting him up early the following days.
 This is tough if you’re jet lagged and need to sleep; it helped us having R’s granny there to do the morning shift.
 By getting him up early, we were able to pivot towards our usual nap schedule and bedtime and force realignment to UK time.

 Travel hacks for flying long haul with a baby